Yui100901/my_yolo/docs/datasets/classify/caltech101.md

 ---
 comments: true
-description: Learn about the Caltech-101 dataset, a collection of images for object recognition tasks in machine learning and computer vision algorithms.
+description: Learn about the Caltech-101 datasets, a collection of images for object recognition tasks in machine learning and computer vision algorithms.
 ---

 # Caltech-101 Dataset